-Due to the increased risk of exposure to a variety of situations and substances that could potentially affect a developing fetus, any student who believes she may be pregnant, has recently given birth, or has recently terminated a pregnancy is strongly encouraged to speak with her healthcare provider immediately to determine whether she is physically capable of remaining in the program safely and meeting all relevant technical standards outlined in this Handbook.
-Students should understand that Berkeley College shall not be responsible for any harm that might occur to a fetus or pregnant student during a clinical rotation.
+Nursing students may be exposed to a variety of other situations and substances which could potentially affect students with medical conditions that include, but are not limited to, asthma, allergies, and pregnancy.
+If a student becomes pregnant during the practicum, these exposures can harm the student's unborn baby.
+If you are concerned, you should consult with your healthcare provider prior to participating in the clinical practicum to ensure you are physically capable of remaining in the program and meeting all relevant technical standards outlined in this Handbook.
+Neither Berkeley College nor its affiliating clinical agencies shall be held responsible for any harm that might occur to a fetus or pregnant student.

 That said, Berkeley College supports pregnant and parenting students and strongly encourages any such student to contact the College Title IX Coordinator or Deputy Title IX Coordinator for Students for more information relating to pregnancy-related issues.
 Contact information for the Title IX Coordinator or Deputy Title IX Coordinator can be found on the Berkeley College website (https://berkeleycollege.edu/about/administration/general-counsel/title-ix/index.html).